 JPAS is published four times a year in March, June, September, and December, with occasional supplemental special issues.

-JPAS is indexed via Academic OneFile, Directory of Open Access Journals, EBSCO, Google Scholar, International Index to Black Periodicals, Literature Resource Center, ProQuest, Social Sciences Full Text (WilsonWeb), Thompson Gale, World History Collection, etc.
+JPAS is indexed via Academic OneFile, EBSCO, Google Scholar, International Index to Black Periodicals, Literature Resource Center, ProQuest, Social Sciences Full Text (WilsonWeb), Thompson Gale, World History Collection, etc.

 JPAS seeks to use an affirmative African centered logic and language of liberation, therefore, we have decided not to use the term 'tribe' or slaves in reference to the African experience.
 We ask that all contributors acknowledge this policy before submitting content.
 Hence, the preferred alternative terms-concepts include 'ethnic group' and 'the enslaved'.
 Second, in regards to the use of the word black, when it is used to indicate people of African heritage, we recommend that it be capitalized.
 And last, in regards to describing Africa, the now popular ‘sub-Saharan Africa’ designation is discouraged; thus, our preferred description is ‘Africa south of the Sahara desert’ or simply, ‘Africa south of the Sahara’.